 We can use a vector which is known as the Position Vector to tell us the location of one object that is relative to another.
 Specifically we can say that a Position Vector is:

 A vector that indicates the position of a given point with respect to an arbitrary reference point example origin.

-Often, we have noticed that the vectors start at the origin and terminate at any arbitrary point are known as position vectors.
+Often, we have noticed that the vectors that start at the origin and terminate at any arbitrary point are known as Position Vectors.
 These are said to determine the position of a point with reference to the origin of that point.

 r = x1i + y1j + z1k